softsideoftech/content/pages/raging.md

 When the fight at our dinner date came along, I was newly determined to stay with that experience.
 I would not try to shake it off by acting out the violent thoughts that were coming to my mind.
 I would not try to numb myself by reading news on my phone.
 I would not have a bunch of drinks at the bar.

-So as Stacya got up and left with her fear and indignation, I just sat there for a while.
+So as Stacya got up and left with indignation, I just sat there for a while.
 I may have appeared calm, but on the inside, I was on fire.
 I was internally shaking and needed to do something, anything.

 I alternated between feeling my rage--towards Stacya towards myself --and noticing what was happening for me.
 How my body was flaring hot, particularly my chest, face, and arms.
 How I was struggling to sit still.
 And all the thoughts I was having about the situation.